videogorillas/live4io/misc/emails.md

+# emails

-emails - all emails are separate for iphone and android users
+all emails should be separate for iphone and android users (different pictures)

 - onboarding email
   - hey you can do this with live4: